 Master’s Entry Program in Nursing (MEPN) Admission Requirements

-Please read through the admissions requirements carefully, and review the Frequently Asked Questions (FAQs) page for greater detail.
+Please read through our admissions requirements carefully, and review our Frequently Asked Questions (FAQs) for greater detail.

-- Completion, no later than the application deadline, of intro- or higher-level courses with passing grades and worth at least two semester units or three quarter units in each of the following:
+- Completion of intro- or higher-level courses with passing grades and worth at least two semester units or three quarter units in each of the following:

 - Microbiology, with a lab component